WWE News: Enzo Amore Showed Up At ‘Survivor Series’ In Disguise And Was Kicked Out By Security

 On Sunday night, word started making the rounds on social media that Enzo Amore was somewhere in the arena for Survivor Series in Los Angeles.
 Eventually, he not only made his way into the crowd, but he ended up in the first few rows of seats.

 Cageside Seats even reported that some people said Amore was wearing a very bad disguise to try and keep himself from being recognized.
-That obviously didn’t work as security soon found out who it was and where he was and it led to him being kicked out of the arena.
+That obviously didn’t work as security soon found out who it was and where he was, and it led to him being kicked out of the arena.

 It didn’t help that he began making a scene which led to him being almost tackled by security.